y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="millerrabin">[Miller-Rabin Research](https://drive.google.com/file/d/10amLeqLfCtTacSXVoJMn97ktD5njTa39/view?usp=sharing)</span>

-<small>28 Nov, 2021-24 Jan, 2022</small>
+<small>Nov 28, 2021-Jan 24, 2022</small>
 <small>Did some research in to the liars in [the Miller-Rabin Primality Test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test), inspired by [Numberphile](https://www.youtube.com/watch?v=_MscGSN5J6o).</small>

 <hr />

 #### Log

-- <time>Jan 22, 2022</time> Alright, got rejected from arXiv again.
+- <time>Jan 24, 2022</time> Alright, got rejected from arXiv again.
 My advisor suggested finding some other math archives.
 Honestly, with the exception of [ViXra](https://academia.stackexchange.com/questions/105518/what-are-the-differences-between-vixra-org-and-arxiv-org#:~:text=Warranted%20or%20not,a%20bad%20reputation.) (which I won't go with, see link for reason) there aren't any pre-print repositories that aren't affiliated with a university.

   In the end, I had a lot of fun with this project!
 The link to the paper on Google Drive is [here](https://drive.google.com/file/d/10amLeqLfCtTacSXVoJMn97ktD5njTa39/view?usp=sharing) and I also cold emailed the inspiration for the paper.